shanepeckham/Microservices/README.md

 ![alt text](https://github.com/shanepeckham/ServerlessMicroservices/blob/master/images/ordergateway.png)

+Make a note of the value in "This is what the Web API URL is going to look like:", we will refer to it as [your APIM Endpoint] from now on.

 Now click on the Products tab and select 'Add API To Products' and associate the PayAsYouGo and Premium products to the API, see below:

 ![alt text](https://github.com/shanepeckham/ServerlessMicroservices/blob/master/images/apiproducts.png)